 - Plan some easy-meal menus and shop in advance. - Make and freeze meals ahead of time.
-After surgery, you may want bland/comfort foods. - Stock up on foods that are easy to prepare. - Do not carry hot or heavy items while using a walker or cane. - Many grocery stores will deliver an order right to your door.
+After surgery, you may want bland/comfort foods. - Stock up on foods that are easy to prepare. - Many grocery stores will deliver an order right to your door.
 Contact your local grocery store for more information.